ianrastall/text-utils/books/ada/book-ada-01.md

 work synergistically for high-integrity systems.
 This section provides a high-level overview of the core features you will explore in depth throughout this book.
 Unlike languages where features are added as "optional extras," Ada's features are foundational to its design philosophy.
+Chapters 4–7 revisit each capability with full projects and case studies.

+> 📌 **Visual roadmap**: The companion visual guide (see Appendix A) includes
+> diagrams for package layering, task communication, generic instantiation
+> flows, and contract enforcement lifecycles.
+Keep those figures handy while you
+> read Sections 1.3.1–1.3.4.

 ### 1.3.1.
 Packages: The Core of Modularity